-- 1 From the page where you want to add the overlay, select MENU > Edit Overlays.
+- 1 From the page where you want to add the overlay, select Options > Edit Overlays.

+TIP: You can also select Toolbars from the menu bar to quickly change the overlays.

 - 2 Select Top Bar or Bottom Bar.

 - 3 Select Mercury Engine.

-- 4 Select BACK.
+- 4 Select Back.